anilsolanki2645/Cloud-E-Commerce-Database-Solution/README.md

 Alerts can be configured to trigger based on specific conditions in the `TASK_STATUS` table.
 For example, if a task fails, an SNS notification can be sent to a designated email list.

-## Notes
-- Make sure to customize any placeholder texts and paths to match your actual project structure and requirements.
-- If you have visual aids or diagrams, such as a data model image, be sure to include them for better clarity.

 ### Key Features:
 - Each section is clearly labeled and easy to navigate.